learnbyexample/Command-line-text-processing/README.md

 ## <a name="contributing"></a>Contributing

-* Please open an issue for typos/bugs/suggestions/etc
+* Please [open an issue](https://github.com/learnbyexample/Command-line-text-processing/issues) for typos/bugs/suggestions/etc
     * Even for pull requests, open an issue for discussion before submitting PRs
-    * or [gitter group chat](https://gitter.im/learnbyexample/scripting_course) for discussion as well as for help/mentorship
 * Share the repo with friends/colleagues, on social media, etc to help reach other learners
-* In case you need to reach me, use [gitter private chat](https://gitter.im/learnbyexample)
-    * or mail me at `echo 'yrneaolrknzcyr.arg@tznvy.pbz' | tr 'a-z' 'n-za-m'`
+* In case you need to reach me, mail me at `echo 'yrneaolrknzcyr.arg@tznvy.pbz' | tr 'a-z' 'n-za-m'` or send a DM via [twitter](https://twitter.com/learn_byexample)

 <br>